mitchellang/game-collection-django/README.md

 Quit the server with CONTROL-C.
 ```

+This means the application server is running on your local machine.
 Open the application in a web-browser by pasting the hyperlink http://127.0.0.1:8000/

 ## Creating a login